Relativity, the Special Theory, explained to Children (from 7 to 107 years old): The views of Newton and Leibniz about Time and Space

 {---}\quad Nowhere!
 You should not think about the straight line of Time $\cal T$ as drawn in something of larger dimension.
 Newton considered Time as an abstract straight line, because successive events are linearly ordered, like points on a straight line.
 Don't forget that $\cal T$ is a mental picture of Time, not Time itself!
 However, that mental picture is much more than a confuse idea: it has very well defined mathematical properties.
 In modern language, we say that $\cal T$ is endowed with an \emph{affine structure} and with an \emph{orientation}.

 {---}\quad What is an affine structure? and what is its use?

-{---}\quad An affine structure allows us to compare two time intervals and to take their ratio, for example to say that one of these intervals is two times the other one.
+{---}\quad An affine structure on a line allows us to compare two time intervals and to take their ratio, for example to say that one of these intervals is two times the other one.
 Newton considered the comparison of two time intervals as possible, even when they were many centuries or millenaries apart, and to take their ratio.
-In modern mathematical language, that property determines an \emph{affine structure}.
+In modern mathematical language, that property determines on a line an \emph{affine structure}.

 For the mathematician, that property means that we can apply transforms to $\cal T$ by sliding it along itself, without contraction nor dilation, and that these transforms (called \emph{translations}) do not change its properties.